Introduction to DMAIC

 - Identify Stakeholders: Note down key stakeholders who will be impacted or involved.

 Before you can improve a process, you need to understand its current performance.
 The Measure phase focuses on collecting data to establish a baseline and pinpoint problem areas.
-This involves:
+This phase involves:

 - Identifying key metrics related to the problem and goals (e.g., cycle time, error rates, customer satisfaction scores).